Lydia Lucy: Post–The Voice UK

 In August 2016, she featured on a song with Cristian MJC called "True Colours".

 In March 2017, she announced on Phoenix FM that she was recording her debut album, and previewed her new song "Instagram".

 Personal life

 Lucy used to date Nathan Sykes of The Wanted.
+She has a daughter born in 2021 with husband Tommy Watson, whom she married in August 2025.